Skip to content

 Suspect: Black male, 37 years old, 6'3", 250 lbs, wearing a gray beanie, black pants, white shoes and a white hoodie.
 He was last seen on foot leaving NB from the Medical Towers.

-The suspect fled campus on foot immediately after shooting McCluskey seven times in the parking lot outside her dormitory
+The suspect fled campus on foot immediately after the shooting in the parking lot outside her dormitory

 Updates were sent approximately every 30 minutes reiterating the secure-in-place order